hortonworks-gallery/ambari-zeppelin-service/README.md

 exit
 ```

 - (Optional) You can setup/configure a YARN queue to customize what portion of the cluster the Spark job should use.
+To do this follow the two steps below:

   i.
-Open the Yarn Queue Manager view to setup a queue for Spark with:
+Open the Yarn Queue Manager view to setup a queue for Spark with below capacities:
     - Capacity: 50%
     - Max Capacity: 90% (on sandbox, do not reduce below this or the Spark jobs will not run)